jvansch1/ycharts-wiki/Setting-Up-Accounts-for-New-Hires.md

 2. If person is in New York, add to newyork@ycharts.com group
 3. If person is in Chicago, add to chicago@ycharts.com group

-## Microsoft 365
-1. Ask Nick to set it up

 ## Meraki
 1. Setup their Wifi password account
 1. Set up their VPN account